raspberrypilearning/make-crumble-robot-head/en/step_3.md

 --- task ---

-Servos have detachable plastic arms, called 'horns', that can be fixed to the rotating shaft.
+Servos have detachable plastic arms, called 'horns', these are fixed to the rotating shaft.
 The horns come in a variety of shapes for different uses.
 Most servos come with a small bag of different horns.

 ![Bag of horns](images/prepareServo_horns.png)

 Select the horn that has a single long arm.
-If there are no single arm horns, you will need to adapt another horn by cutting off any additional arms.
+If there are no single arm horns, you need to adapt another horn by cutting off any additional arms.

 Place the horn on the rotating shaft.